Shreyansh-Agrawal/QuizApplication/README.md

 ## Database

-The application employs an SQLite database with the following tables:
+The application employs an MySQL database with the following tables:

 - **Users**: Stores user information.
 - **Credentials**: Stores user credentials for authentication.